Green Bicycle Case: 5 July 1919

 By all accounts, Wright and Light met by chance on 5 July 1919 at around 6.45 p.m. as she rode her bicycle to the village of Gaulby, where her uncle, George Measures, resided.
-According to Light's testimony at his trial, as he rode his bicycle towards the cross-roads where Gaulby Lane crosses Houghton Lane, he observed a young woman bending over her bicycle, and she raised her head in his direction as he approached her, asking him if he had a spanner in his possession to help tighten a loose freewheel on her bicycle.
-He did not have one in his possession, but did what he could to resolve the problem.
+According to Light's testimony at his trial, as he rode his bicycle towards the cross-roads where Gaulby Lane crosses Houghton Lane, he observed a young woman bending over her bicycle, and she asked him if he had a spanner to tighten a loose freewheel.
+Light did not but did what he could to resolve the problem.

-Having learned in their brief conversation of Wright's intended destination of Gaulby, Light offered to accompany her on her journey; an offer she accepted.
-Light accompanied Wright to the cottage of her uncle in nearby Gaulby, before waiting for her outside the premises.
+Having learned that Wright was going to Gaulby, Light offered to accompany her, which she accepted.
+Light accompanied Wright to Measures' cottage before waiting for her outside the premises.
 En route, the two were observed by several independent witnesses.
-The uncle later informed officers he liked neither the looks nor the mannerisms of Light, and that his niece had informed him she had only encountered this individual that evening, stating; "Oh him, I don't really know him at all.
+Measures later informed officers he liked neither the looks nor the mannerisms of Light, and that his niece had informed him she had only encountered this individual that evening, stating; "Oh him, I don't really know him at all.
 He's been riding alongside me for a few miles but he isn't bothering me at all.
 He's just chatting about the weather."
-Although Wright remarked to her uncle that Light had behaved like a "perfect stranger" in her company, just before leaving his cottage, she jokingly informed him, "I hope he doesn't get too boring", before adding; "I shall try and give him the slip."
-When Wright exited her uncle's cottage and approached her bicycle, Light was overheard greeting her with the remark: "Bella, you have been a long time.
+Although Wright remarked to Measures that Light had behaved like a "perfect stranger" in her company, just before leaving his cottage, she jokingly informed him, "I hope he doesn't get too boring", before adding; "I shall try and give him the slip."
+When Wright exited the cottage and approached her bicycle, Light was overheard greeting her with the remark: "Bella, you have been a long time.
 I thought you had gone the other way."

 The two rode away from Measures' cottage at approximately 8.50 p.m.
-According to Light's subsequent testimony, when the two approached a junction beyond King's Norton, Wright informed him she would have to "bid goodbye" to him at this stage as her intended route was to the left.
+According to Light's subsequent testimony, when the two approached a junction beyond King's Norton, Wright informed him she would have to "bid goodbye" at this stage as her intended route was to the left.
 He then claimed to have proceeded directly back to Leicester via Stoughton and Evington.